Ionic vs. Xamarin: Mobile App Development

 3. Ionic can address mobile, desktop, and web from a single codebase

-While Xamarin is great for mobile, and .NET is great for web, you still have to build and manage separate codebases if you want to target mobile and web with the same app.
+While Xamarin is great for mobile app development, and .NET is great for web, you still have to build and manage separate codebases if you want to target mobile and web with the same app.
 Especially if you want to build a traditional native mobile app that also will exist as a PWA, or Progressive Web App.

 Ionic apps, based on web technologies, run directly on any desktop or mobile browser—all from the same codebase across mobile, desktop and web.
 Ionic apps run natively on mobile iOS and Android using our open source Capacitor native runtime or the open source Cordova native runtime environment, and on Mac and Windows desktop environments as PWAs.
 They also offer excellent web performance, features and navigation for mobile-optimized PWAs

-You can use Xamarin to build native Android and iOS apps for mobile devices, and to build native Windows and Mac apps for desktops.
-However, Xamarin does not offer any web-based deployment options.
+For comparison, you can use the Xamarin framework to develop native Android and iOS apps for mobile devices, and to build native Windows and Mac apps for desktops; however, Xamarin does not offer any web-based deployment options.
 Xamarin customers can write web apps using ASP.NET (Microsoft’s web application development framework) but you can’t share much code across Xamarin and ASP.NET applications, so you have to manage and maintain those projects separately.

 The core issue here is inefficiency.
 If you build with Xamarin, you’re effectively building for mobile only, and with separate codebases.
 In order to standardize your entire company onto Xamarin, you’d have to get them to buy into the entire .NET ecosystem.
 Chances are that you already have a web team.
 Web development’s strength is that core concepts always carry over from framework to framework, so productivity ramp-up time is greatly reduced.